Academic Catalog

 3 Credit Hours

 Using literary texts, "comparative literature" promotes studying intercultural relations that cross national boundaries, multicultural relationship, and the interactions between literature, the arts, the sciences, technology, history, political science, philosophy, and linguistic boundaries and other disciplines.
-(3 lecture)

 ENGL 444 WRITER'S WORKSHOP